-- NEW: Another five killed in attacks around the Iraqi capital
+- Another five killed in attacks around the Iraqi capital

 - Two women, three children, two police are among 10 dead in a bombing south of Baghdad